gabrielpalocz/Login-Bootstrap-Formik-Yup-ReactRouterDom/README.md

 # Login-bootstrap-formik-yup-react-router-dom
-This is a login and registration example
+These are login and registration samples